brittgalloway/SleepyGallows/README.md

 ## Features

-The Sleepy Gallows is designed to present the creative work of Brittney and Crystal across four main disciplines:
+The Sleepy Gallows is designed to present the creative work of Brittney and Crystal in four categories:

 - **Animation**: Includes client work, small quick projects, and original films and web series.
 - **Art**: Features Crystal's illustrations and visual development, as well as Brittney's sketches and collage art.
 - **Comics**: Showcases Crystal's original web comic "Necahual" and where to find it.
-- **Web Development**: Highlights different web projects created by Brittney.
+- **Shop** (Coming soon): Highlights different web projects created by Brittney.

 ---